pmichaeldev/IDEA_Canada_ControlPanel/README.md

 To start working with the system you first need to install:

-If you are on linux: (you are lucky) you need python(this is already installed)
+If you are on linux:
+you need python(this is already installed)
 -pip
 -flask